SmartForest-no/wheelRuts_semanticSegmentation/README.md

 # Usage 💻
 ## Input 🗺️
-The algorithm takes as input one orthomosaic or a folder with several orthomosaics in GeoTiff format (.tif)
+The algorithm takes as input one orthomosaic or a folder with several orthomosaics in GeoTiff format (.tif).
+The default version takes as input a single orthomosaic, to change see "How to run" section.

 ## Output 🚜
 The output consist of a binary raster with the same extent as the input orthomosaic where pixels with value of 1 correspond to wheel ruts and of value 0 correspond to background.